In this journal post we show you how you can widen or lengthen the sleeves of the Shawl Collar Dress.

-The back is cut so that the seam falls forward slightly.
+The sleeves are grown-on to the body of the dress, with the back cut so that the shoulder seam falls forward slightly.
 This means that the back sleeve is wider than the front.

 Trace off the top half of the front piece of the pattern.
 Draw a line from the point marked down to the mid point of the cuff.